Optimizing your health starts with food.

 What’s the difference between the Paleo diet and the Autoimmune Paleo diet?

-The Autoimmune Paleo diet (AIP) digs past the traditional Paleo diet and people with Hashimoto’s often see great results.
-I’ll be honest, it’s hard to implement, but it’s worth it.
+I’ll be honest, it’s hard to implement without some prep work, but it’s worth it.
 My hope is that my Root Cause Recipes will provide an easy-to-navigate roadmap so that you can thrive in this lifestyle of eating clean and getting better.

 Here’s a quick breakdown of the foods included in each meal plan.
 If you already know the foods you’re sensitive towards, choose the plan that fits your lifestyle.
-If you’re not sure, or you’re interested in both, order the bundle (and save $17 + enjoy fantastic bonuses) and see which one works for you.
+If you’re not sure, or you’re interested in both, order the bundle (plus save $47 + enjoy fantastic bonuses) and see which one works best for you.